ChrisDuffley/stationPlaylist/readme.md

 * Control+F12: opens a dialog to select the encoder you have deleted (to realign encoder labels and settings).
 * Alt+NVDA+0 or F12: Opens encoder settings dialog to configure options such as encoder label.

-In addition, column review commands are available, including:
+In addition, column review commands are available, including (supports speak on demand):

 * Control+NVDA+1: Encoder position.
 * Control+NVDA+2: encoder label.